Pastor & Staff

 Jan Nolting Carter joined us as a fellow Pilgrim in August 2017 in after serving five congregations in the Carlisle Presbytery in transitional capacities.
 Prior to serving in Pennsylvania, she served a congregation in Kansas as an associate pastor.
-Jan holds degrees from Duke University (AB), University of Pennsylvania (MSEd), McCormick Theological Seminary (M Div) and Columbia Theological Seminary (DMin).
+Jan holds degrees from Duke University (AB), University of Pennsylvania (MSEd), McCormick Theological Seminary (MDiv) and Columbia Theological Seminary (DMin).
 Ordained for twenty-one years, Jan loves the intersection between worship, developing community and developing grass roots change in systems.
 Jan shares training in mediation, Healthy Congregations, and leadership coaching.
 She serves on the faculty of the Transitional Ministry Education Consortium (TMEC) and teaches The Art of Transitional Ministry at Pittsburgh Theological Seminary.

-Jan moved to Washington DC with her son, Seth (15); daughter, Sarah (9); and her dad, Lee; and the family's dog, Jackson, and cat, Grayson.
+Jan moved to Washington DC with her son, Seth (17); daughter, Sarah (11); and her dad, Lee; and the family's dog, Jackson, and cat, Grayson.
 For fun, Jan enjoys biking, gardening, cooking, photography and exploring.

-Program Manager of the Pilgrimage and Acting Administrator
+Director of the Pilgrimage

 Rachel has lived in DC and Northern Virginia since 2010 and has been part of the staff at Church of the Pilgrims since 2012.
 Rachel grew up in a Presbyterian congregation where she experienced church as family and was encouraged to use the time, gifts, and resources at our fingertips to strengthen our communities, both near and far.
 She graduated from Duquesne University, a Roman Catholic institution, where she was first introduced to the heritage of Catholic social teaching and to the injustice in our food system through an alternative spring break experience in Immokalee, Florida.
 After college, Rachel spent two years as a Presbyterian Young Adult Volunteer (YAV) in Tucson, Arizona where she lived simply and in community with other YAVs.
 She worked at the Community Food Bank and with the Presbyterian Campus Ministry at the University of Arizona.
 Most recently, Rachel is a graduate of Wesley Theological Seminary, a United Methodist school, where she gravitated to studying public theology and participating in local ecumenical and interfaith efforts.